Zenith Electronics: History

 ZDS was very successful.
 By the late 1980s its profits were sustaining its parent, while from 1987 Zenith's consumer business lost money.
 By 1988 the company was the last American television manufacturer, and reportedly decided to also exit the consumer market and sell its television business.
 To raise money for HDTV research efforts and reduce debt, Zenith instead sold ZDS to Groupe Bull in October 1989 for $635 million.
 By 1990, Zenith was in trouble and looking more attractive to a hostile takeover.
 To avoid this, Zenith sold a five-percent stake to the Korean company GoldStar (now LG Electronics) as part of a technology-sharing agreement.
-With their analog line aging (the last major update to the line had been the System³ chassis in 1978)), and the adoption of HDTV in the United States decades away, Zenith's prospects were poor.
+With its analog line aging (the last major update to the line had been the System³ chassis in 1978)), and the adoption of HDTV in the United States decades away, Zenith's prospects were poor.

 In 1995 LG, increased its stake to 55 percent, enough to assume controlling interest.
 Zenith was too small to compete in the consumer electronics industry, which had become global in nature, and its high-quality products made it attractive for acquisition.
 Zenith filed for Chapter 11 bankruptcy in 1999, and in exchange for its debts, LG bought the remaining 45 percent of the company, converting about $200 million of debt owed to it by Zenith into common stock in the revamped company.
 The shares of existing stockholders were rendered worthless.

 During this period, some of Zenith's products were being rebadged as OEM under the Admiral name.
 Certain products carried the Allegro brand, which had originated in the 1970s as a brand for Zenith speakers and other audio equipment.
 Their profitable Network Systems division, which produced set-top boxes for cable and satellite TV, was sold to Motorola in the summer of 2000 and became part of Motorola BCS (Broadband Communications Sector).

 The Zenith headquarters building was occupied by Aon and subsequently demolished in 2018 to create room for nearby Abt Electronics to expand.

 LG produced the Zenith DTT-900 and Zenith DTT-901 ATSC digital television converter box.
 LG offered some Zenith-branded plasma, LCD, and direct-view televisions through selected retail outlets.